 To quote Mark Jaquith’s helpful post on this topic:

-“If you update your WordPress theme’s style.css, you may have noticed that you have to “force-reload” your site in your browser to see the changes.
+If you update your WordPress theme’s style.css, you may have noticed that you have to “force-reload” your site in your browser to see the changes.
 This is because your browser keeps a copy of the CSS cached on your hard drive.
 Depending on how your server is set up, it may not check for a new version of the stylesheet for a couple hours, or longer!
-And even if you force-reload to see the changes, visitors who have previously accessed your site may still get the old CSS.”
+And even if you force-reload to see the changes, visitors who have previously accessed your site may still get the old CSS.

-?ver= to the end of it, followed by a Unix timestamp representing when the file was last modified to the end of the filename before doing so (see the image below).
+?ver= to the end of it, followed by a Unix timestamp representing when the file was last modified (see the image below).
 This ensures that the version of the file enqueued is the most recent, so everyone instantly sees your changes.